BSW vs. MSW: What’s the Difference?

 Why Keuka College is Right for You

 Keuka College conferred the highest number of undergraduate social work degrees among all higher education institutions in New York in 2019, according to the National Center for Education Statistics.
 Students flock to the BSW and MSW programs because of their focus on experiential learning and professional development.
-Keuka College also provides personalized student support and field placement services through graduation for their Online MSW programs.
+Keuka College also provides personalized student support and field placement services through graduation for the online MSW program.

-Download the program guide for Keuka College’s Online MSW today to learn how this degree fits with your career plans.
+Download the program guide for Keuka College’s clinically-focused online MSW program today to learn how this degree fits with your career plans.